programming-hero-web-course-4/b10a8-gadget-heaven-salmanSrahman/README.md

    - Custom background colors based on pages.
    - Price vs. Product chart on the "Stats" page.
    - Robust error handling with a 404 page.

----

-## Notes
-- **Cart Limit**: Maximum total value capped at $1000.
-- **Wishlist Integration**: Items can be moved to Cart if within the limit.
-- Navbar and Footer consistently appear across all pages.